nextcloud/documentation/admin_manual/configuration_files/federated_cloud_sharing_configuration.rst

 You may also enter ownCloud server URLs in the **Add ownCloud Server** field.
-The yellow light indicates a successful connection, with no user names exchanges.
+The yellow light indicates a successful connection, with no user names exchanged.
 The green light indicates a successful connection with user names exchanged.
 A red light means the connection failed.

 .. figure:: images/federation-1.png